Should you tap your home equity to invest?

 How much home equity do you have?
 If you’re not ultra-rich, are you at least equity-rich – that is, your outstanding mortgage balance is less than half of your home’s value?
 When deciding how big of a HELoan or HELOC to extend you, lenders consider what the sum total of all your home-based debt will be, including the primary loan.
 Frankly, having paid off the majority of your mortgage is the only way you’ll be able to borrow a significant amount to play with.

 Is your credit strong?
 The robustness of your credit score and other financials plays a key role in the interest rate you’ll be offered: the higher the score, the lower the rate.
-That’s true of any financing, of course, but it becomes particularly pertinent here, because you need as much spread between the investment rate of return and borrowing cost as possible.
-Home equity borrowers tend to have strong scores: In 2023, the average FICO score was 742 for HELoans and 760 for HELOCs, according to the Mortgage Bankers Association.
-Which leads us to …
+That’s true of any financing, of course, but it becomes particularly pertinent here, because you need as much spread between the investment rate of return and the borrowing cost as possible.
+Home equity borrowers tend to have strong scores: In Q3 2024, the average FICO score was 763 for HELOCs, according to Home Mortgage Disclosure Act data.
+Scores for home equity loans tend to be a little lower, around 740.

 What will you pay to borrow the money?
 “Someone should consider the interest rate they’re paying on the loan,” Baker says.
 “If you’re paying an interest rate of 8 percent, your investment needs to outperform that amount, which is a pretty high hurdle.”
 Consider that the annual stock market return averages 10 percent.
-With average home equity loan rates currently around 8.50 percent, your return would perform approximately 1.5 percent above your borrowing costs, based on historical trends – and that’s only if the stock market delivers that 10 percent annualized return.
-It’s a tight margin — and that rate average is the basic interest, not the overall loan APR.
-Some home equity loans and HELOCs have closing costs.
-While these tend to be less than those for mortgages, they can still add up to thousands on a five-figure loan.
+With average home equity loan rates currently around 8.40 percent, your return would perform approximately 1.6 percent above your borrowing costs, based on historical trends – and that’s only if the stock market delivers that 10 percent annualized return.
+It’s a tight margin — and that rate average is the basic interest, not the overall loan APR, which reflects the closing costs that some home equity loans and HELOCs carry.
+While these costs tend to be less than those for mortgages, they can still add up to thousands on a high five-figure loan.

 Doing the math on home equity costs vs. investing returns